 The Sunburst recommendation for eyebrow windows: Plantation shutters.
 Just about every other window treatment has serious disadvantages when paired with eyebrow windows.
 Blinds, drapes and shades hide the unique shape and any long window treatment may cover the negative space between the eyebrow window and the square window under it.
 Because shutters can be custom-manufactured to perfectly fit in your eyebrow window frame, they’re definitely the best option for this window shape.

 Casement windows aren’t like the majority of windows.
 Casements have a hinge on a side, and open and close by swinging on that hinge, typically via a lever or crank.
-Because of this unique operating mechanism, casements should have a window treatment that won’t impede its use but can still look great and protect your privacy.
+Because of this unique operating mechanism, casements should have a window treatment that won’t impede its use but can still offer privacy and stylish looks.
 So what do you choose for casement windows in Austin?

 The Sunburst recommendation for casement windows: Plantation shutters or shades.
 Plantation shutters can be fit to your frame to make room for a lever or crank–which lets you open and close your window without any hassle.
 Both cellular and Roman shades can also pair well with casement windows, although you might have to pull aside the fabric when you want to open or close it.